Sdim: A Qudit Stabilizer Simulator: Case study: Validation of logical error benchmarking of a five-qutrit surface code

-Quantum (stabilizer) error correcting codes are protocols that encode $k$ logical qudits (and their gates) across $n$ physical ones \cite{Gottesman_1998}.
-The are defined by \textit{codespace stabilizers}, which are Pauli operators just like state stabilizers.
-We can perform a \textit{non-destructive stabilizer measurement} by following the procedure in Figure \ref{fig:non-des}, which captures the measurement outcome onto an ancilla register without disturbing the code-protected qudits.
-These stabilizer measurements, called \textit{error syndromes}, are used to exactly identify errors so that they might be corrected via \textit{recovery operations}.

-In contrast, quantum \textit{detection} codes are encodings where the stabilizer measurements are only robust enough to certify whether the state has undergone an error, meaning they cannot discern the error type.
-The work here considers a $[[5, 1, 2]]_3$ detection code defined by the following stabilizers:
+Detection codes are encodings where the stabilizer measurements can determine the presence of error but do not necessarily determine the error.
+The work here considers a $[[5, 1, 2]]_3$ detection surface code \cite{Moussa_2016} defined by the following stabilizers: